DSaunders/MyBlog/posts/2014-10-20-display-the-cost-of-your-ucommerce-custom-shipping-service.markdown

 ---
 date   2014-10-20 09:00:00
-meta-description: Displaying the cost of a custom uCommerce shipping method without applying it to the basket
 ---

 So you've built a custom shipping method service in uCommerce, using *IShippingMethodService*, as described in this article: